Developerayo/awesome-cloudinary/README.md

 # Media Developer Experts

 > A directory of all active Media Developer Experts!
-You can also connect with MDEs via the #mde
+You can also connect with MDEs via the #general Discord Channel, Look under #community to find the link
-> Discord Channel.

 | Name                     | Work                                                       | Twitter          |
 | ------------------------ | ---------------------------------------------------------- | ---------------- |